 Depending on how large your net worth is after receiving the windfall, it may be smart to consult an estate attorney.
 Estate attorneys help protect your assets after your passing and allocate them to the people, or charities you want.
 It’s especially important if your net worth is substantial.
 If you were to pass without a plan in place, the IRS can collect up a substantial amount of your assets.
 Not to mention the chaos that would ensue with family or other loved ones left to figure out how to split the assets accordingly.

 A CPA will help you determine the tax implications of the windfall.
 Oftentimes people forget the tax consequences and are caught off guard when they see tax figures for the previous year.
 Setting aside a portion of the windfall in order to prepare for any tax consequences can help avoid having to scramble come tax time.
 A CPA will help plan for this accordingly.

-A couple further tips to avoid when receiving a windfall are splurging and sharing the information with individuals who aren’t key decision makers or influencers.
+A couple of further tips to avoid when receiving a windfall are splurging and sharing the information with individuals who aren’t key decision-makers or influencers.

 Lastly, including people who aren’t necessarily decision-makers or large influences in your life regarding the windfall can have dramatic effects on personal relationships.
 Unfortunately, friends and even family may look to you for loans, or cash gifts if they know you received a large sum.
 Money has the ability to put strains on relationships.
 By keeping the information to decision-makers and people you trust, you can avoid any uncomfortable conversations with friends and family who may only have their best interest at heart.